Brentford railway station

-Brentford is a railway station in the town of Brentford, in Hounslow, London.
+Brentford is a railway station in the town of Brentford, in the London Borough of Hounslow.
 It is on the Hounslow Loop Line and in London fare zone 4.
 The station and all trains serving it are operated by South Western Railway.
 It was the main station for Brentford F.C.'s former ground Griffin Park, 400 metres east.
 The modest High Street of the suburb of Brentford (characterized by wide-ranging businesses and light industrial parks) is 300 metres south-east.